 - Daniel 4:35, "And all the inhabitants of the earth are accounted as nothing, But He does according to His will in the host of heaven And among the inhabitants of earth; And no one can ward off His hand Or say to Him, ‘What have You done?’"

 Prevenient grace is an offering by some Christians in an attempt to reconcile God's election, predestination, and human free will.
-It does not do the job very well because it does not properly deal with the issue of what free will is, how it operates, and the issue of God sufficiency in being able to move a person's heart to where he wanted to go as Proverbs 21:1 says, and how God can turn the heart of people as Psalm 105:25 says.
-After all, God does according to his will in heaven and on earth as Daniel 4:35 says.
+It's not doing the job very well because it is not properly dealing with the issue of what free will is, how it operates, and the issue of God's sufficiency in being able to move a person's heart to where He wanted to go as Proverbs 21:1 says, and how God can turn the heart of people as Psalm 105:25 says.
+After all, God does according to His will in heaven and on earth as Daniel 4:35 says.

 Prevenient grace is grace of God that comes before to a person that enables him or her to be able to choose God.
 It is not based upon anything in and because of that individual.
 Theologically speaking it is a position held by Arminians and not by the Reformed.
 Prevenient grace is a theological problem because it cannot explain why one person believes and another does not.